Salaspils Memorial Ensemble II World War II

 About the Salaspils Memorial as a symbol of the ideology of the Soviet occupation regime.

-The description vividly describes the extent to which a place of remembrance is politicized and its role in the ideology of the Soviet Union.
-The text states that one of the main goals is to fight the "rebirth of fascism".
-This shows that efforts with ideological infrastructure to hide communist crimes and prevent dissent are continuing.
-Memorial sites, Soviet army cemeteries and museums, and various cultural events maintained the myth of the "liberation of Latvia" and the "Brother Soviet Union."
-An inverted view of the events of World War II in Latvia was created using the facts of Nazi crimes.
+The description vividly describes the extent to which the memorial site is politicized and its role in the ideology of the Soviet Union.
+The text mentions that one of the main goals is the fight against the “rebirth of fascism”.
+This indicates that efforts continue to use the ideological infrastructure to hide the crimes of the communists and prevent the opinions of those who think differently.
+Memorial sites, Soviet army cemeteries and museums, and various cultural events maintained the myth of the “liberation of Latvia” and the “fraternal Soviet Union”.
+The facts of Nazi crimes were used to create a distorted view of the events of World War II in Latvia.